-This Dallas employment retaliation case can be best summed up in three letters: WTF?
-Not only are the facts of the case full of WTF but the decision of our very own federal District of Northern Texas tries to keep up with the conduct of the alleged harassers.
-I decided to write about this case, Royal v.
-CCC&R Tres Arboles, L.L.C., not only because it is a local Dallas decision but also because it reflects a significant legal issue for employment attorneys in the Dallas-Fort Worth area and our clients.
+This Dallas employment retaliation case is best summed up in three letters: WTF?
+Not only are the facts of the case full of WTF; but the decision of our federal District of Northern Texas keeps up with the conduct of the alleged harassers.
+The lawsuit Royal v.
+CCC&R Tres Arboles, L.L.C. is a local Dallas decision on a significant legal issue for employment attorneys in the Dallas-Fort Worth area.
 Just read this and see how long it takes before your WTF meter reaches overload.
 If you feel you have a similar situation then you should contact a Texas employment lawyer right away.

 The facts (according to Ms. Royal)

 The facts of this story take place in just four short days.
 Ms. Royal was hired as a leasing manager by an apartment complex owned by CCC&R somewhere in Dallas.
 Over the course of four days, Ms. Royal alleges, two maintenance workers would periodically come into the office and sniff her.
 In total, the two men sniffed her twelve times each.
-In addition to the sniffs, the two men engaged in other conduct in her presence designed to either make her uncomfortable or indicate their sexual arousal towards her.
+The two men engaged in other conduct in her presence to make her uncomfortable or indicate sexual arousal.
 Ms. Royal complained to the assistant manager, who told her to let it slide.

 Ms. Royal brought a charge of discrimination against CCC&R for sexual harassment and retaliation.
 At summary judgment, before a federal magistrate in Dallas, the magistrate held Ms. Royal’s sexual harassment claim did not meet all of the elements of the law (she did not prove the conduct was objectively offensive) and the retaliation claim failed because, “a reasonable person would not believe that the reported conduct constituted an unlawful employment practice under Title VII.”